-The senior vice president for operations and administration (SVPOA) is the university's chief administrative and operations officer.
-The SVPOA is responsible for the financial, administrative, physical, and operational infrastructure of the university and leads these areas in support of its teaching, research, and outreach missions.
-The SVPOA partners with the president, executive vice president and provost, the president's Executive Team, and other university leaders to advance the university's priorities.
-Reporting to the senior vice president for operations and administration are:
+The senior vice president and chief business officer (SVP&CBO) is the university's chief financial, administrative, and operations officer.
+The SVP&CBO is responsible for the financial, administrative, physical, technological, and operational infrastructure of the university and leads these areas in support of its teaching, research, and outreach missions.
+The SVP&CBO partners with the president, executive vice president and provost, the President's Cabinet, and other university leaders to advance the university's priorities.
+Reporting to the senior vice president and chief business officer are: